Clemapfel/Mousetrap.jl/docs/src/01_manual/09_native_rendering.md

 | bottom              | `( 0, -1)`    | `(w / 2, y)`|
 | bottom right        | `(+1, -1)`    | `(w, y)`|

-We see that the OpenGL coordiante system is **normalized**, meaning the values of each coordinate are inside `[-1, 1]`, while the widget-space coordinate system is **absolute**, meaning the values of each coordinate take the allocate size of the widget into account, being inside `[0, w]` and `[0, h]` for the x- and y- coordinate, respectively.
+We see that the OpenGL coordinate system is **normalized**, meaning the values of each coordinate are inside `[-1, 1]`, while the widget-space coordinate system is **absolute**, meaning the values of each coordinate take the allocate size of the widget into account, being inside `[0, w]` and `[0, h]` for the x- and y- coordinate, respectively, in pixels.

+The gl coordinate system is anchored at the center of the render area, unlike widget space which is anchored at the top left of a widgets allocated area.

-At any point, we can convert between the coordinate system using [`from_gl_coordinates`](@ref) and [`to_gl_coordinates`](@ref), which convert gl-to-widget-space and widget-space-to-gl coordinates, respectively.
+At any point, we can convert between the coordinate system using [`from_gl_coordinates`](@ref) and [`to_gl_coordinates`](@ref), which take the `RenderArea` as their first argument.
+These functions convert gl-to-widget-space and widget-space-to-gl coordinates, respectively.
 Of course, the widget space coordinates depend on the current size of the `RenderArea`.
-When it is resized, the old coordinates may be out of date, which is why using the *normalized* gl system is preferred.
+When it is resized, the old coordinates may be out of date, which is why using the *normalized* GL system is preferred in an application where the canvas can change size frequently.

 ### Rendering Shapes